Overcoming the Cycle of Cocaine Addiction and Cocaine-Induced Panic Disorder Through Treatment

-This disorder differs from standard panic disorder in both its symptoms and the treatments which are effective against it—making it all the more vital to seek professional treatment in a residential setting where both your cocaine addiction and your co-occurring panic can be properly addressed.
+This disorder differs from standard panic disorder in both its symptoms and the treatments which are effective against it—making it all the more vital to seek treatment in a setting where both your cocaine addiction and your co-occurring panic can be properly addressed.

 It’s important to note that treating cocaine-induced panic disorder differs greatly from treating panic disorder on its own.
 Some of the medications that typically work in treating panic disorder, such as selective serotonin reuptake inhibitors (SSRIs), can cause anxiety for cocaine users, while anticonvulsant drugs used to control seizures have been shown to work better.
 This unique reaction not only supports the kindling theory—as kindling is what is believed to underlie seizures in the brain—it bolsters the importance of a treatment plan that takes into account your specific challenge and the addiction that it stems from.
 Other characteristics peculiar to this addiction, including a hypersensitivity to caffeine, also highlight the importance of a treatment plan that caters to the specific effects of cocaine-induced panic disorder.

 Another important facet of treatment is learning about tools that can help you cope with your panic attacks in the long run.
 Given that cocaine-induced panic attacks can continue for months after stopping (meaning they are likely to resurface following recovery), establishing a network of supportthat can get you through these times is essential—as recovering cocaine addict Trinny Woodall attests: